joelhawksley/identity/components/slides.md

 end
 ```

-^ To just check if the argument is a child of ActionView::Component.
+^ To just check if the argument is a subclass of ActionView::Component.

-^ So now that we have a parent class for our components, let's try and reduce some duplication.
+^ So now that we have a parent class for our components, let's try to reduce some duplication.

 ---